douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_POLICY.md

 7. **The willingness to continue using Supports should be tunable through a common `Done` benchmark and reserve-spend penalty.**
 8. **Cross-cutting tuning belongs in `HumanBaselinePolicy`; card/action-specific scoring remains local to its scorer.**

-This establishes the shared A4/B1 policy foundation.
-B2 has now connected that foundation to the threshold-sensitive Cultivation Main Action scorers without changing the still-pending Support strategy.
+This established the shared A4/B1 policy foundation.
+B2 connected it to threshold-sensitive Cultivation Main Action scorers, and B4 subsequently applied the same policy to action-specific Support scoring.

 ## 11. Current wiring status